inoxlang/inox/README.md

 ...
 ```

-> Note: The default `Content Security Policy` of the HTTP server (header) is very strict by default.
+> Note: The default [Content Security Policy](./docs/builtins.md#httpcsp) returned by the HTTP server (header) is very strict by default.

 ### Transactions & Effects (WIP)